It is a common and benign skin condition usually caused by a bacterial dermohypodermic infection.

 - Items used by the infected person, such as towels, clothes, bed, etc., should be washed or cleaned every day.

-- Avoid sharing clothes, towels, bedding and any other items of infected people.
+- Avoid sharing clothes, towels, bedding, and other items with infected people.

 - The nails of infected children should be cut to avoid further infection by scratching the blisters.

-- The application of soothing solutions, such as those based on calamine or oats, in lesions can reduce itching.
+- Applying soothing solutions, such as those based on calamine or oats, to lesions can reduce itching.

-- Receive treatment for any underlying medical condition that may decrease the immunity in the individual.
+- Receive treatment for any underlying medical condition that may decrease the individual’s immunity.

-- Cleaning the skin too hard with chemicals or soaps can aggravate the condition of the skin.
+- Cleaning the skin too hard with chemicals or soaps can aggravate the skin’s condition.